-Each Indonesian rupiah is divided into 100 sen, but the value is so low that they are no longer circulated.
+Each Indonesian rupiah is divided into 100 sen, but the value of sen is so low that they are no longer circulated.

-You’ll most often be dealing with the blue, 50,000-rupiah banknotes while in Bali.
-Some ATMs issue 100,000-rupiah banknotes -- the largest denomination.
+You’ll most often be dealing with the blue 50,000-rupiah banknotes while traveling in Bali.
+Some ATMs issue 100,000-rupiah banknotes — the largest denomination.
 These can sometimes be difficult to break outside of chain eateries and big hotels.
 Always go for smaller denominations when possible.

 ATMs in Bali

-Even with the additional fees, using ATMs is often a better option for getting local currency than paying a commission to exchange money.
+Even with the additional fees, using ATMs is usually a better option for getting local currency than paying a commission to exchange money.

 Tips for Using ATMs in Bali

 - ATMs in Bali are often labeled with the smallest-denomination currency they will dispense.
 When possible, opt for machines that issue 50,000-rupiah notes over the ones that issue 100,000-rupiah notes.
-Breaking the large 100,000-rupiah notes can sometimes be a nuisance outside of hotels and busy bars (e.g., taxi drivers won’t have change, etc).
+Breaking the large 100,000-rupiah notes is more of a nuisance outside of hotels and busy bars (e.g., taxi drivers usually won’t have change, etc).

 - If your card isn’t accepted or the network appears to be down, don’t repeat the transaction attempt more than twice.
 Doing so may trigger security mechanisms.
 Wait a while or try a different ATM to avoid having your card captured by the machine.

-Remember: Your bank should be made aware of your travel plans so that a notification can be put on the account.
+Remember: Your bank should be made aware of your travel plans so that a travel notification can be put on the account.
 Forgetting to tell them that you are traveling may prompt them to deactivate your card after "suspicious" charges pop up in Bali!

 Using U.S. Dollars in Bali

 Unlike in Burma, Cambodia, and Laos, U.S. dollars technically aren’t accepted in Indonesia other than when paying for the visa on arrival.
-That being said, the U.S. dollar is still a powerful currency to have on hand when traveling -- particularly for emergencies.
+That said, the U.S. dollar is still a powerful currency to have on hand when traveling — particularly for emergencies.

 You can count on being able to exchange dollars practically anywhere, and in some cases, you can use them outright.
-Some dive operations still quote prices in U.S. dollars -- or euros -- rather than in Indonesian rupiah.
+Some dive operations still quote prices in U.S. dollars — or euros — rather than Indonesian rupiah.

 Using Credit Cards in Bali

-The few shops and restaurants that do accept credit cards for transactions will probably tack a commission onto the balance.
+The few shops and restaurants that do accept credit cards for transactions will probably tack a fee onto the balance.
 Ask first before you try to pay with plastic — fees can be up to 10 percent!